Network Reference

 Quorum threshold (quorumBps on ValidatorRegistry) | 6666 (2-of-3 BFT).
 Read live with cast call $VALIDATOR_REGISTRY 'quorumBps()(uint256)' --rpc-url $BASE_RPC. |

-Champion quorum (quorumBps on ChampionRegistry) | 6666 — mirror with CHAMPION_QUORUM_BPS |
+Champion quorum (quorumBps on ChampionRegistry) | 6666 — mirror the on-chain value with CHAMPION_QUORUM_BPS |

 | Tick interval | 12s (matches Ethereum block time) |